-The undertaking's internal control framework and information mechanisms have been set out in the previous sections.
-As the compliance verification function is detailed in section 6 of this report, on the Compliance function, all that remains is to mention the administrative and accounting procedures to cover all of the aspects under Article 46 of the Directive.
+The Company's internal control framework and information mechanisms are set out in the previous sections.
+As the Compliance Verification function is detailed in section 6 of this report, on the Compliance function, all that remains is to mention the administrative and accounting procedures to cover all of the aspects under Article 46 of the Directive.

-Línea Directa Aseguradora applies the Insurance Company Chart of Accounts.
-International accounting standards are applied to the consolidated financial statements of the Bankinter group, for which the undertaking and its subsidiaries fall within the consolidation perimeter.
-Under the regulations of Spain's National Securities Market Commission (CNMV), the Internal Control over Financial Reporting System (ICFRS) for listed companies is a set of processes that the board of directors, the audit committee, senior management and the personnel involved in the undertaking perform to provide reasonable assurance regarding the reliability of the financial information published and disclosed to the markets and stakeholders.
-Therefore, the relevant financial information, and the processes required for its preparation, must be identified and determined under a defined materiality criterion for ICFRS purposes, considering all the financial information reported and published.
-As a Bankinter Group entity, Línea Directa is involved in the ICFRS process, with the undertaking's Financial area being responsible for reporting the financial controls performed at the end of each month.
+The Company applies the Chart of Accounts for Insurance Entities.
+International accounting standards are applied in the consolidated financial statements.
+Under the regulations of Spain's National Securities Market Commission (CNMV), the Internal Control over Financial Reporting System (ICFRS) for listed companies is a set of processes that the Board of Directors, the Audit Committee, senior management and the personnel involved in the Company perform to provide reasonable assurance regarding the reliability of the financial information published and disclosed to the markets and stakeholders.
+As a Bankinter Group Company until April 2021 Línea Directa was involved in the ICFRS process, with the Company's Financial area being responsible for reporting the financial controls performed at the end of each month.